52 Week Money Challenge Free Printable.

 But that doesn’t mean you have to stick strictly to the challenge’s rules.
 If you get paid every other week, it’s fine to combine the suggested savings for two weeks and deposit your savings twice a month instead of every week.
 You could even combine the savings for a whole month into one big monthly savings deposit.
 Whatever works for you and your budget.
 But if you know it’s likely you’ll spend the money on non-necessities if you have it on hand, it’d be best to put it into savings every week, just to keep it safe.

 There are some variations on this challenge out there.
 Some use higher weekly amounts, allowing you to save more throughout the year.
 But I think a +$1 saving system is easier if you’re new to saving, or are on a tight budget.
 I’ve also seen some challenges arranged in the reverse order, with the highest savings at the start of the year.
-But my feeling with that is that at the start of the year, people are more likely to have tight budgets as a result of the holidays, so are more likely to give the challenge up faster.
-Also, it’s less encouraging to put less away as the year goes on, because the amount you’ll see in your savings will increase less and less.
+But my feeling with that is that at the start of the year, people are more likely to have tight budgets as a result of the holidays, so are more likely to give up on the challenge faster.
+Also, it’s less encouraging to put less away as the year goes on, because the amount you’ll see in your savings will go up less and less.
 But those are personal preferences, because really, there’s no wrong way to save!

 52 Week Money Saving Challenge Tips